 Tennessee is actually one of 46 states that have laws in place that are designed to give pet owners some assurances that their animals will be cared for after they’re gone.
 Tennessee’s statute on pet trusts became law in 2004 and is found at Tenn.
 Code Ann. §35-15-408.
 This portion of the code was most recently updated in 2007.

 There are some critical things to understand concerning the creation of a pet trust.
 For one, it is only valid for ninety years.
 In most cases, that certainly sounds like more than enough time.
-One would imagine that it’s a rare instance where are more extended time period is necessary.
+One would imagine that it’s a rare instance where a more extended time period is necessary.

 An experienced estate planning attorney can assist you in setting up the pet trust.
 Meanwhile, there are a few things you should keep in mind.